UoB-COMSM0166/2025-group-21/README.md

     </tr>
     <tr>
         <td rowspan="2">Individual</td>
-        <td>As a casual player, I want a game that doesn't require my data or is a safety risk.</td>
+        <td>As a casual player, I want a game that doesn't require my data, so that there is no safety risk.</td>
-        <td>The game should not require any important data from the users, to make the games' data usage sustainable.</td>
+        <td>Given a user is playing the game, when they set a highscore, then they should not be required to provide personal data.</td>
     </tr>
     <tr>
         <td>As a casual player, I don't want to feel addicted or in pain after playing for periods of time.</td>
-        <td>The game should have comfortable controls and mechanics, and not heavily reward prolonged playtime.</td>
+        <td>Given a user is playing the game, when they set custom controls, then they should not be uncomfortable.</td>
     </tr>
   </table>
 </div>